 Since the top was made of mostly pine, it had oodles of wear and tear.
 And, since it’s a soft wood, just like the cabinet I recently refinished, I wanted to draw out those imperfections.
-I started by using my sander to take off the original finish and stain.
+First, I started by using my sander to take off the original finish and stain.

-All I needed to do was make the holes a tad larger with my drill and stick them on.
+Further, all I needed to do was make the holes a tad larger with my drill and stick them on.

-While working on this wooden chest, I stopped at a garage sale and came upon a box of wallpaper with about a dozen rolls in it for $1, including this…
+However, while working on this wooden chest, I stopped at a garage sale and came upon a box of wallpaper with about a dozen rolls in it for $1, including this…

-Here’s the after…whatcha think?
+Last, here’s the after…whatcha think?